Tokyo records most new coronavirus cases in a day as pressure for lockdown builds

 Only last Tuesday, with a lockdown already in the offing, Japan and Olympic authorities gave in to pressure from athletes and sporting bodies worldwide to delay Tokyo's 2020 Summer Games for a year.
 Some businesses in the capital are moving to curtail operations even ahead of a lockdown.
 On Tuesday, department store operator Isetan Mitsukoshi Holdings Ltd said it would close six stores in Tokyo on weekends through April 12.

 Koshidaka Holdings, an operator of karaoke and hot spring outlets, said it would close 200 karaoke outlets until April 13.
 But any lockdown in Japan would look different from mandatory measures in some parts of Europe and the United States.
-Laws limit local authorities to requesting people to stay at home, which is not binding.
+Laws limit local authorities from requesting people to stay at home.

 Tokyo Governor Koike has asked residents to avoid unnecessary outings, while her counterpart in the second biggest city of Osaka felt the government should declare a state of emergency, media said.
-The government said it would seek data from wireless carriers, such as statistics on crowd traffic, to help gauge the effectiveness of a voluntary request.
+The government said it would seek data from wireless carriers, such as statistics on people's movements, to help gauge the effectiveness of a voluntary request.

 A director of Japan's top organization of doctors urged that an emergency be declared before it was too late.
 Development of medicines and vaccines would be crucial to contain the virus, Abe told Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, in a telephone call on Monday.